-Do you like making gifts at home for your friends and family or just enjoy homemade better than store bought anytime?
+Do you like making homemade candy gifts at home for your friends and family or just enjoy homemade better than store bought anytime?
 Here are a few handy tips on making candy you might find useful.
 If you are an accomplished candy maker, pass this on to a friend or family member that could use the information.

-Candy making can be simple with just a few tips on how to get started and the process in general.
+Homemade candy making can be simple with just a few tips on how to get started and the process in general.
 First of all, read your entire recipe and assemble all your ingredients and equipment.
 This is important because candy making requires constant attention and you may not have time during the cooking process.

 Make sure you are using pure cane sugar and not something with an additive.

 Invest in a good candy thermometer.
 If you already have a candy thermometer you can test it for accuracy by bringing a pan of water to a boil and checking the reading on your thermometer.
 It should read 212 degrees F. If your thermometer is off remember how many degrees it was off when testing your recipe.
 Attach your thermometer to the side of the pan and do not let the bulb touch the bottom or sides for an accurate reading.

 If you do not have a candy thermometer you can test candy by using the cold water method.
 This method requires dropping about a half teaspoon of liquid from your cooking pot into a bowl of cold water (not ice water) to see if it makes a soft ball or hard ball.
 Some recipes will say cook to soft ball stage, hard ball stage or until syrup forms a thin thread, etc. The following is a list of the different stages, what each stage means and the temperature for each stage.

 Thread Stage – 230 -235 F – Syrup forms a thin thread

 Soft Ball Stage- 235 – 240 F – Syrup forms a soft ball in cold water

 Firm Ball Stage – 245 – 250 F Syrup forms a ball that holds its shape but is still sticky